toolleeo/cli-apps/README.md

 * [rename](https://www.kernel.org/pub/linux/utils/util-linux/) - Included in `util-linux`, allows bulk rename of files with regex support.
 * [renameutils](http://www.nongnu.org/renameutils/) - A set of programs to change file and directory names by editing them inplace; I find `imv` especially useful to edit a filename at the program prompt.
 * [rmlint](https://github.com/sahib/rmlint/) - A tool to recursively scan a directory tree looking for duplicate and broken files; it outputs statistics and save the list of files in JSON format; it produce a shell script that can be inspected before running it to delete the desire files.
+* [SmartCd](https://github.com/CodesOfRishi/smartcd) - A cd command with improved usability features, which can remember your recently visited directory paths and, search and directly traverse to sub-directories and as well as parent directories, all with Fuzzy searching.
 * [tree](http://mama.indstate.edu/users/ice/tree/) - "Recursive directory listing command that produces a depth indented listing of files".
 * [twf](https://github.com/wvanlint/twf) - Standalone tree view file explorer.
 * [vidir](https://github.com/trapd00r/vidir) - vidir allows editing of the contents of a directory in a text editor.